Liquid369/dogecash-1/doc/init.md

 ### macOS

 Binary:              `/usr/local/bin/dogecashd`
-Configuration file:  `~/Library/Application Support/DogeCash/dogecash.conf`
+Configuration file:  `~/Library/Application Support/DOGEC/dogecash.conf`
-Data directory:      `~/Library/Application Support/DogeCash`
+Data directory:      `~/Library/Application Support/DOGEC`
-Lock file:           `~/Library/Application Support/DogeCash/.lock`
+Lock file:           `~/Library/Application Support/DOGEC/.lock`

 Installing Service Configuration
 -----------------------------------

-4a) systemd
+### systemd

-Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.
+Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

 To test, run `systemctl start dogecashd` and to enable for system startup run `systemctl enable dogecashd`

-4b) OpenRC
+NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC